appscode/blog/content/post/kubedb-v2024.08.16/index.md

 Here, `podTemplate` is a new field in the topology spec.
 Find out the new podTemplate spec [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go#L44-#L279).
 The default container name for Kafka cluster is `kafka`.

-An Example yaml for topology cluster is given below,
+An example YAML for the topology cluster is given below:

 ```yaml
 apiVersion: kubedb.com/v1